How to become a computer technician

 These are the primary components of a computer, but there are other components, both internal and external.
 Having at least a general knowledge of additional components is beneficial to a computer technician.

-It is also important to have strong knowledge and understanding of the below components since they are also a common cause of problems.
+It is also important to have strong knowledge and understanding of the below components because they are also a common cause of problems.

 Knowing all of the above helps you with diagnosing and repairing computer problems that you are going to encounter as a computer technician.